In a nutshell:

 Money-back guarantee: 30 DAYS

 BEST VPN FOR NETFLIX:ExpressVPN is our #1 choice.
-A blazing fast and reliable choice which unblocks Netflix and most other major streaming services including Hulu and Amazon Prime.
+A blazing fast and reliable choice which works with Netflix and most other major streaming services including Hulu and Amazon Prime.
 Best in class security and privacy features and they keep no activity logs.
 Easy to use apps for all platforms.
 Try it risk-free with the 30-day money back guarantee.

 How to set up smart DNS on PC